bgveenstra/cs-lessons/introduction-to-algorithms.md

 - Explain how computers store information and how programs manipulate data stored in memory.

 ##Algorithm Efficiency and Big-O Notation

+Discuss the following in small groups:

-  Why is it useful to follow established design patterns?
-How has the work of other web developers or programmers helped you in the past?
+* Why is it useful to follow established design patterns?

+* How has the work of other developers helped you in the past?

 ##What is an algorithm?

 A set of instructions to find the solution to a problem.

-Note: we use code to implement algoritms, but algorithms don't have to be written in code.
+Note: we use code to *implement* algoritms, but algorithms don't have to be expressed in code.
+It's usually better to talk through or write out the general strategy of an algorithm before trying to code it.

 ##What is efficiency?